Antifreeze Poisoning in Pets

 Dogs can be attracted to the sweet smell, and drink it from the container, or lick spots if spilled on the driveway or street.
 Cats can walk through the spilled liquid and lick the antifreeze from their paw.
 There is a very small range of margin of toxicity with ethylene glycol, which means that only a small amount of ethylene glycol is needed to cause illness or death.

-Within 30 minutes of ingestion, animals can exhibit signs of incoordination, lethargy, vomiting, extreme urination, low body temperature, seizures, or coma.
-Some of these signs may resolve 12-24 hrs after exposure, which may make owners feel that the pet is improving.
+Within 30 minutes of ingestion, animals may exhibit signs of incoordination, lethargy, vomiting, extreme urination, low body temperature, seizures, and/or coma.
+In many cases, some of these signs resolve 12-24 hrs after exposure, which may give owners the impression that the pet is improving.
 During this time the pet’s heart rate and respiratory rate may increase.
 Never wait to bring your pet in, as time is of the essence, especially with ethylene glycol treatment.
 Patients need to be treated within 8-12 hrs of ingestion of ethylene glycol.
 Left untreated, they may die.

 Dr. Laura Tancredi, DVM